marcofiocco/temporal-ecs/readme.md

 You can read more about copilot service discovery [over here.](https://aws.github.io/copilot-cli/docs/developing/service-discovery/)

-When the UI server is deployed you will get another link ,  this link will be used to see the dashboard for your workflow details.
+When the UI server is deployed you will get another link, this link will be used to see the dashboard for your workflow details.

 # Update Script
 `./update-temporal.sh` is all you need whenever you want to deploy any changes to the current ECS Infrastructure.
-It also requires 3 arguments to run and they are same as the setup script.
-As AWS Copilot is being used under the hood , only if there are any changes; the script will deploy them or else it wont do any unnecessary deployment.
+As AWS Copilot is being used under the hood, use this only if there are any changes; the script will deploy them or else it won't do any unnecessary deployment.

 `./update-temporal.sh envName`

-To know more about the script or for detailed tutorial please visit the blogpost.

 PS- Remember the basic's **Be in the root folder to run this script as well** :smile: